sharoncornelius/idpf-specification/idpf_specification.md

 #### Base TX Data Descriptor - DTYPE = 0x0

 This is the basic data descriptor used for “in order” queues.
-(When the queue operates in “In order, single queue model” or in “In order , split queue model”).
+(When the queue operates in “In order single queue model” or in “In order split queue model”).

 ![Base Tx Descriptor DTYPE = 0x0](Diagrams/base_tx_desc_dtype0.png)